 But now that most popups are dead, when you click on some links, the whole page goes dark and try to get you sign up and do other stuff before you are redirected.

 Interstitial pages, popups, overlays, they are all there to interrupt whatever you were doing to get you to do something else.
 And most of the time, you don't benefit from that something else.

 When I fill up a form on a popup, the marketer sees it as a conversion.
 It's a green flag in their campaign and are applauded for their innovation.
 In reality, I am filling it up so the popup will close.
 The information I enter is most of the time gibberish anyway, but only the numbers are shown in the meetings, not the context.

 It's time to remove these things from our websites.
 We can't just use the excuse of "it's the only way to get conversion" to justify this break in user experience.
 The reason we don't have better alternative is not because it is impossible to convert but because we don't spend anytime trying to solve the problem.

-When popups are blocked, the role of the developer is to find a way to make it pop, not to find a more friendly matter of interacting with users.
+When popups are blocked, currently the job of the developer is to find a way to force it to pop, not to find a friendlier way of interacting with users.
 This needs to change.
 If the user uses a popup blocker, it's because he wants to have a pleasant experience and we are ruining it.